Jump to:

 Step 3.
 Mix the filling, assemble and bake.

-• Line your baking dish with parchment paper, arrange the crust and add the filling.
+Then, line your baking dish with parchment paper, arrange the crust and pour the onion mixture.

-• Sprinkle with caraway seed, a few bacon bits and add flakes of butter.
-Bake.
+Finally, sprinkle with caraway seed, a few bacon bits and add flakes of butter.
+Bake in the oven until golden brown.

 TIPS: (1)You don't have to use parchment paper to line the baking dish of your choice, but using it certainly makes things much easier and is common practice in Germany.
 (2) The height of the crust will depend on the baking dish.
 The smaller it is the higher up the crust will reach along the sides.